NeutralUsername/jsHider/README.md

-simple node.js app that recursively obfuscates all ".js" files in the provided path and copies it to the current working directory
+simple node.js app that recursively obfuscates and copies all ".js" files from the provided path into the current working directory

 usage (linux):
 -install node.js